Thursday, July 18, 2013

 There are many things you can do to personalize your kitchen to meet your wants and your needs.
 To see all the options Ball Homes has for you, visit our Model Open Houses this weekend.

+The floor plan is the heart of constructional drawings.
 From the type of house to the size of the house, a floor plan reveals area, structure, stair location, door and window locations, room layout and so much more.
 Floor plans can be confusing at first glance, so here are a few pointers to help you understand what you’re seeing.

 For starters, look at the floor plan as a whole.
 The floor plan is drawn from a perspective view, which means that it’s as if the roof has been lifted off and you’re looking down into the house from a bird’s eye view.